Keratosis Pilaris: Causes, Symptoms & Treatment Options

 Treatment options

-Since it is not a serious condition, keratosis pilaris does not usually require any type of treatment.
-However, if a patient wishes to pursue treatment for aesthetic reasons, the doctor or dermatologist can prescribe some creams that help hydrate the skin and reduce the appearance of the tiny bumps:
+Since it is not a serious health condition, keratosis pilaris does not usually require any type of treatment.
+However, if a patient wishes to pursue treatment for cosmetic reasons, the doctor or dermatologist can prescribe some creams that help hydrate the skin and reduce the appearance of these tiny bumps.

-• Creams with salicylic acid or urea: help remove dead skin cells, encouraging deep skin hydration.
-The use of these types of cream can cause some redness or a burning sensation in the place where they are applied, but that clears in just a few minutes;
+• Creams with salicylic acid or urea, which help remove dead skin cells and promote hydration deep within the skin.
+The use of these types of cream can cause some redness or a burning sensation in the area where they are applied, but it clears-up in just a few minutes;

-• Creams with retinoic acid or Vitamin A: promote suitable hydration of the skin layers, reducing the appearance of the tiny bumps.
+• Creams with retinoic acid or Vitamin A, which also hydrate the skin and can reduce the appearance of the tiny bumps.

-The tiny bumps from follicular keratosis tend to get smaller with time, but it can take many years for them to disappear completely.
+Keratosis pilaris bumps tend to get smaller with time, but it can take many years for them to disappear completely.
 They typically resolve after the age of 30.

-There are also some simple lifestyle changes that can help with reducing the appearance of the tiny bumps, such as avoiding very hot showers, not spending more than 10 minutes in the shower, hydrating the skin after taking a bath and preventing excessive friction against the skin with clothes and towels.
-It is also recommended to avoid prolonged exposure in the sun and to use of a daily sunscreen.
+There are also some simple lifestyle changes that can help with reducing the appearance of the tiny bumps, such as avoiding very hot or long showers, hydrating the skin after taking a bath and preventing excessive friction from clothes and towels.
+It is also recommended to avoid prolonged sun exposure in the sun and to use sunscreen daily.